lidaof/eg-react/README.md

 # Importance Tracks

 This fork will attempt to implement tracks for importance scores for the browser.
-Get in touch with Surag for the Firebase .env config file if interested in contributing.
+Get in touch with Surag for the Firebase .env config file if interested in contributing and place it in frontend/.
+Then run `npm install` from within frontend/ and then `npm start`.

 # WashU Epigenome Browser